aiidateam/aiida-core/docs/source/old_workflows/index.rst

   ``get_pw_calculation`` is called in the workflow's steps, and it handles the entire Calculation object creation.
-First it extracts the parameters from the workflow initialization necessary for the execution (the machine, the code, and the number of core, pseudos, etc..) and then it generates and stores the JobCalculation objects, returning it for later use.
+First it extracts the parameters from the workflow initialization necessary for the execution (the machine, the code, and the number of core, pseudos, etc..) and then it generates and stores the CalcJobNode objects, returning it for later use.

   ``get_kpoints`` genetates a k-point mesh suitable for the calculation, in this case a fixed MP mesh ``4x4x4``.
 In a real case scenario this needs much more sophisticated calculations to ensure a correct convergence, not necessary for the tutorial.